How I Design Tattoos: Behind the Scenes of Creating a Custom Piece

 Step 3: Consultation and Finalization

-We discuss the design during your appointment or, for larger or more complex pieces like sleeves, during a dedicated consultation.
+We discuss the design during your appointment or, for larger or more complex pieces like sleeves, during a dedicated consultation beforehand.
 This is your opportunity to provide feedback and make adjustments, ensuring the design resonates with you.
+In most cases, I will not send you the design before your appointment.

 Step 4: Tattooing